rashishetty25/Car-Price-Prediction-Model/README.md

 Models: Linear Regression, Random Forest, Gradient Boosting, ElasticNet, Ridge Regression, and XGBoost

-After hyperparameter tuning and optimizing model performance, XGBoost achieved a high R-squared score of 0.937729.
+After fine-tuning and optimizing model performance, XGBoost achieved a high R-squared score of 0.937729.

+Performed: Data Cleaning, Pre-processing, Exploratory Data Analysis, Statistical Analysis, and K-means Clustering to aid Feature Engineering.
+Application and understanding of real-world implications of the data and domain knowledge was required to build the model.

 Features Included: